 (A) Signal and noise correlations in one session.
-Cross correlations the correlations between sound responsive neurons, sorted using hierarchical clustering.
+Cross correlogram shows the correlations between sound-responsive neurons, sorted using hierarchical clustering.
 Color bars at the top and left show the preferred tone cloud of neurons.
-Scatter plot shows the relationships among signal correlations, noise correlations, and the physical distance between neurons.
+Scatterplot shows the relationships among signal correlations, noise correlations, and the physical distance between neurons.
 Red and blue dots show the data from neurons with same and different preferred tone clouds, respectively (easy stimuli only).
 Lines show the moving average.

 (B) Signal correlation in 83 sessions.
-(Left) Box plots compared the signal correlation between neuron pairs of same and different preferred tone clouds (p < 1E-10 in linear mixed-effects model in 6 mice, 83 sessions).
-(Right) Signal correlation in all neuron pairs as a function of distance between neurons (binned every 100μm of distance between neurons) ( p < 0.001 in linear mixed-effects model in 6 mice, 83 sessions).
-(C) Noise correlations, as in B. High noise correlations in the neuron pairs with same preferred tone cloud were observed irrespective of distances (Left: p = 1.3E-25 and 2.1E-18 in linear mixed-effects model in 6 mice, 83 sessions; Right, p < 0.001).
+(Left) Boxplots compared the signal correlation between neuron pairs of same and different preferred tone clouds (p < 1E-10 in linear mixed-effects model in 6 mice, 83 sessions, plots without the outliers).
+(Right) Signal correlation in all neuron pairs as a function of distance between neurons.
+Medians and robust standard errors (binned every 100 μ m of distance between neurons) (p < 0.001 in linear mixed-effects model in 6 mice, 83 sessions).

+(C) Noise correlations, as in (B).
+High noise correlations in the neuron pairs with same preferred tone cloud were observed irrespective of distances (left: p = 1.3E-25 and 2.1E-18 in linear mixed-effects model in 6 mice, 83 sessions; right, p < 0.001).

 (D) Noise correlations limit performance.
 Means and standard errors (left).
-Vertical dot line shows the median number of neurons achieved the 95% of maximum correct rate of population decoding.
-We extracted the neurons achieved the highest correct rate in non-shuffled activity and compared the correct rate with the de-correlated activity (right) (linear mixed-effects model in 6 mice, 83 sessions).
+Vertical dotted line shows the median number of neurons needed to achieve 95% of the maximum correct rate of population decoding.
+We extracted the neurons that achieved the highest correct rate in non-shuffled activity and compared the correct rate with the de-correlated activity (right) (linear mixed-effects model in 6 mice, 83 sessions).

+Optimal_choice = F[Cortical_sound_representation

+(stimulus, context), context].

+In this equation, the optimal choice is some function F of both the population response and the context.
+Context enters into the formation of optimal choice in two ways.
+First, it enters implicitly, by changing the neural representation of the sound itself, via the term Cortical_sound_representation (Figure 3).
+Second, context enters explicitly, by changing the optimal action for a given best estimate of sound category.
+For example, if the neural response encoding the auditory stimulus is completely ambiguous, then a context in which the higher reward is at the left port would dictate that the optimal choice would be "left."
+Thus, the optimal choice can be formed by first estimating the stimulus category from the neural response (given the context) and then selecting the choice that maximizes the reward (given the estimate of the stimulus category).
+Below, we consider these two potential effects of context separately.